How to see today's super strawberry moon, the last supermoon of 2021

 Super blood wolf moon lunar eclipse dazzles in striking photosSee all photos

 The best part is that the full moon is lovely whether you call it a supermoon or not.
-Get outside and take a look, or tune into the Virtual Telescope Project's livestream of the supermoon over Rome starting at noon PT on June 24.
+Your best bet is just step outside and take a look since the Virtual Telescope Project's livestream of the supermoon over Rome was cancelled due to cloud cover.

+You can also check out the photos space fans are sharing with NASA in a supermoon thread on Twitter.

-Technically, the moon will be full at 11:40 a.m.
-PT on Thursday, June 24, but NASA says it'll appear full from early Wednesday morning through early Saturday morning, so you can enjoy the view multiple times.
+Technically, the moon was full at 11:40 a.m.
+PT on Thursday, June 24, but NASA says it'll appear full through early Saturday morning, so you can enjoy the view multiple times.
 Find the moonrise and moonset times for your location through timeanddate.com.

 For an extra treat, grab a telescope or binoculars and get a little more up close and personal with the full moon's scenic craters.